2023

 Gameplay Overview

-After completing a brief GAD (Generalized Anxiety Disorder) survey, users receive recommended 3–5 minute playtime sessions.
-During play, they trace after happy, positive paths on the screen while ignoring negative faces, earning medallions at the end of each round to reinforce progress.
+After completing a brief GAD (Generalized Anxiety Disorder) survey, users enter 3–5 minute sessions, tracing paths left by positive sprites while avoiding negative ones and earning medallions along the way.

 The Problem